pranabsarkar/Language-Translator-text-to-text-and-speech-to-speech-/README.md

 ABOUT THE PROJECT

-This a Language Translator which translates english sentences to big list of given languages.
+This a Language Translator which translates english sentences to other languages.
 You can check out the Language Details.csv to see the supported languages.

 Overview: